matiasrantanen/BankAtm/README.md

 ![Menu](/menu.png?raw=true "Menu Page")

 All the functionalaties for application is located on one page, and from there you can add a deposit money.
+You can also view the balance for the two different accounts.
+The last functionality is to transfer funds between the two accounts.